 Some sample automatic responses

-With all that in mind, here are some templates for effective outgoing messages to those inside and outside your company:
+With all that in mind, here are some templates for effective automatic responses to those inside and outside your company:

 - “Thanks for your email.
-I’ll be out of the office on vacation from April 1 to April 10.
-If you need assistance while I'm away, please contact Jane Jones at [email and phone number] for marketing questions, or Bob Brown at [email and phone number] for accounting questions.”
+I’ll be out of the office September 3-8.
+If you need assistance while I'm away, please contact Jane Jones at [email and phone number] for marketing questions, or Bob Miller at [email and phone number] for accounting questions.”

 - "Thank you for your message.
-I am currently out of the office, with no email access.
-I will be returning August 3.
-If you need immediate assistance before then, you may reach me at [phone number]."
+I am out of the office today, with no email access.
+I will be returning Feb.
+16. If you need immediate assistance before then, you may reach me at [phone number]."

-- "I will be away from June 1 to June 15.
-For urgent matters, you can email or call Bob Brown at [email and phone number]."
+- "I will be away from July 2 to July 15.
+For urgent matters, you can email or call Mary Smith at [email and phone number]."

 - "Thank you for your email.
-I am currently out of the office and will not return until January 15.
-If this is an urgent matter, please contact Jane Jones at [email and phone number].
-Otherwise I will respond to your email as soon as possible after my return."
+I am out of the office at this time and I am not checking email.
+I will not return until Aug.
+26. If this is an urgent matter, please contact James Johnson at [email and phone number].
+Otherwise, I will respond to your email as soon as possible after my return."